Empowering Students to Succeed in School and Life

 • Addressing social, emotional, and cognitive factors involved in learning.

-And since pretty much everything in life requires executive function, I work on these skills throughout the process.
+And since pretty much everything in life and learning requires executive function, I work on these skills throughout the process.

 EXPERIENCE AND QUALIFICATIONS

-I have extensive professional development in specialized math instruction, motivational interviewing, and the science of learning and behavior.
+I have extensive professional development in specialized math instruction and the science of learning and behavior.
 I have over a decade of experience teaching and case-managing students with a diverse range of learning profiles, including ADHD, dyslexia, dyscalculia, anxiety, autism, PTSD, executive function challenges, twice exceptional, multiple learning differences, and complex mental health profiles, as well as neurotypical students.

 • 10 years of teaching and coaching experience